These resources are the outcomes of projects or research the team has contributed to, or has been inspired by.

 Building Research & Information

-RIBA members are entitled to a generous discount when subscribing to Building Research & Information: £60 per year (instead of a normal personal subscription of £335).
-Subscription enquires can be emailed to Ginny Smith at email@example.com.
+RIBA members are entitled to a generous discount when subscribing to Building Research & Information: £102 per year (instead of a normal personal subscription of £529).
+Contact 020 7017 5543 or email@example.com to subscribe (Quote YE00901W).
 Individuals should mention that they are RIBA members to receive the discount.